-Tong et al.~\cite{tong2018improved} proposed a U-Net framework for lung nodule segmentation, where mini residual connections are introduced within the encoder and decoder phases.
-The algorithm initiates with the process of generating the segmentation of lung parenchyma with morphological operations and removal of irrelevant features.
-The segmented lung parenchyma images are divided into 64$\times$64 slices along with the input images.
-Finally, the improved U-Net model is trained and validated against the preprocessed dataset for segmenting the pulmonary nodules.
-The authors evaluated the approach on LUNA2016 dataset against various models and achieved promising results with a dice score of 0.74, however, the samples of pulmonary nodules were very limited and the approach also lacked the 3D volumetric analysis.
-Later, Janssens et al.~\cite{janssens2018fully} proposed a cascaded 3D FCN based deep learning model consisting of \enquote{LocalizationNet} and \enquote{SegmentationNet} to estimate the bounding box (RoI) and generate volumetric segmentation masks of lumbar vertebrae respectively.
+\cite{janssens2018fully} proposed a cascaded 3D FCN based deep learning model consisting of \enquote{LocalizationNet} and \enquote{SegmentationNet} to estimate the bounding box (RoI) and generate volumetric segmentation masks of lumbar vertebrae respectively.
 The LocalizationNet comprises a 3D FCN regression model which is trained to regress the displacement vectors associated with a voxel, representing diagonal corners of the rectangular box.
-The localized information is fed to SegmentationNet comprising a FCN 3D U-Net model to produce segmentation mask for lumbar vertebrae.
+The localized information is fed to SegmentationNet comprising an FCN 3D U-Net model to produce a segmentation mask for lumbar vertebrae.
 This two stage approach exhibited significant improvement over the existing approaches but with the overhead computations of two dedicated models.
-Recently, Park et al.~\cite{park2020fully} utilized a 3D U-Net model to segment the lung lobe regions while also addressing the miss-detection of the lobar fissure.
-Initially, the volumetric CT scans are preprocessed with thresholding to identify lungs parenchyma, and region growing techniques~\cite{leader2003automated} to separate overlapping left and right lung regions.
-Later, these lobe segmentations are generated with the help of 3D U-Net model, where the segmentation results are further refined with the upsampling and segmentation error correction.
-The authors utilized CT volumes from multiple centres (hospitals) to evaluate the model performance, while achieving significant improvements.
+In the real world scenario, modalities may suffer from inherent ambiguities that coagulate the actual nature of the disease.
+Following this, \cite{kohl2018probabilistic} introduced a probabilistic U-Net framework that combines the standard U-Net model with conditional variational autoencoder (CVAE).
+For a sample image, CVAE generates diverse plausible hypotheses from a low-dimensional latent space which are fed to U-Net to generate the corresponding segmentation mask.
+It is shown that the model can generate diverse segmentation samples, given the ground-truth delineation from multiple experts.
+The trained model is evaluated on LIDC-IDRI and Cityscapes datasets which outperformed other approaches in reproducing the segmentation probabilities and masks.
+Inspired by this work many other variants have been developed to capture the uncertainties, e.g.~\citep{raghu2019direct, baumgartner2019phiseg, tanno2019learning}.